Correlation function of flavored fermion in holographic QCD: The holographic correspondence with flavored fermion

 \subsection{The prescription for two-point correlation function}

 In this section, let us attempt to generalize the prescription in AdS/CFT dictionary for two-point correlation function into the background presented in (\ref{eq:2}) and (\ref{eq:4}).
-We first summarize the steps as follows then give some comments. \begin{enumerate} \item Simplify the T-dualitized action (\ref{eq:11}) with respect to the background fields given in (\ref{eq:2}) (\ref{eq:4})\footnote{When we recall the background (\ref{eq:2}) (\ref{eq:4}), it means we will use their near-horizon version for holography.} in order to obtain an effective $D+1$ dimensional action involving the bulk spinor $\psi\left(x,r\right)$, for a $D$ dimensional dual theory, as
+We first summarize the steps as follows then give some comments. \begin{enumerate} \item Since one dimension of the $\mathrm{D}_{p}$-brane is compactified on a circle, the dual theory is effectively $p$ dimensional below the energy scale provided by the circle size.
+So we need to simplify the T-dualitized action (\ref{eq:11}) with respect to the background fields given in (\ref{eq:2}) (\ref{eq:4})\footnote{When we recall the background (\ref{eq:2}) (\ref{eq:4}), it means we will use their near-horizon version for holography.} by integrating out the dependence on $S^{8-p}$ in order to obtain an effective $p+1$ dimensional bulk action involving the bulk spinor $\psi\left(x,r\right)$ as